Ollie Robinson (cricketer, born 1998): Senior cricket career

 Following an injury to Kent's first-choice wicket-keeper Sam Billings, Robinson took over as the county's wicket-keeper in County Championship matches during the 2019 season.
 He scored his maiden first-class century against Warwickshire in April and signed a contract extension in June 2019, following interest from other counties during the early part of the season.
 He made his Twenty20 debut in Kent's first match of the 2019 t20 Blast, scoring a half century and making a stumping on debut.
 He finished the season as the leading wicketkeeper in the County Championship with 54 dismissals.

 After playing in all of Kent's Bob Willis Trophy matches during the COVID-19 shortened 2020 season, Robinson signed a contract extension in December 2020, extending his contract to the end of the 2023 season.
 During the 2022 season Robinson spent the 2022 T20 Blast part of the season on loan at Durham in order to ensure that he played competitive cricket during that part of the season.
 He returned to play for Kent later in the season and was awarded his county cap before playing in the county's winning One-Day Cup side.
 He scored the first double hundred of his career during the campaign, making a Kent record 206 not out against Worcestershire in August.
-He also played in the side's final County Championship matches of the season, but towards the end of September announced that he would be joining Durham on a three-year contract ahead of the 2023 season.
+He also played in the side's final County Championship matches of the season, but towards the end of September announced that he would be joining Durham on a three-year contract ahead of the 2023 season. in January 2025, Robinson agreed a contract extension with Durham to keep him at the club until the end of the 2027 season.